ariary/gitar/README.md

 ### `send` mode

 Use this mode to quickly send a file to a target machine using different method/protocol.
-The advantage is that you do not have to remember the command line.
+The advantage is that you do not have to remember the command line (if required field is not specified with flags it will be asked in a prompt).

 It also have a kind of memory. with the `-l` flag it will use the previous configuration to send the file.
 ```shell